mykhani/BeagleboneGreen-RoadTest/README.md

 I tried to access the usual slots sysfs interface file */sys/devices/platform/bone_capemgr/slots* but this file was absent as well.

 There is a lot of outdated information on this which becomes very confusing.
-Finally I came across this useful link https://elinux.org/Beagleboard:BeagleBoneBlack_Debian#U-Boot_Overlays which clarified that the old slots based mechanism for loading cape device tree overlays has been deprecated now.
+Finally I came across this [useful link explaining a new overlay mechanism](https://elinux.org/Beagleboard:BeagleBoneBlack_Debian#U-Boot_Overlays) which clarified that the old slots based mechanism for loading cape device tree overlays has been deprecated now.

 From kernel version 4.4 onwards, the preferred method to load the cape device tree overlays is via u-boot.

 Better yet, there is a new mechanism for configuring the each Beaglebone pin directly from shell, without loading any device tree fragment.

-This new feature is called Beaglebone Universal I/O https://github.com/cdsteinkuehler/beaglebone-universal-io.
+This new feature is called the [Beaglebone Universal I/O](https://github.com/cdsteinkuehler/beaglebone-universal-io).
 This is enabled by default and what it does is export all the unused GPIO pins and configure them into a default input mode.

 #### Using the Beaglebone Universal I/O
 Before using the Beaglebone Universal I/O mechanism, it is worth mentioning that it works on the Beaglebone pin addressing scheme.